Qasr Ibrahim

-Qasr Ibrahim (Ibrahim Palace) is a historic fort in the north of Alqoat neighborhood, Hofuf, Al-Ahsa, Eastern Province, Saudi Arabia.
+Qasr Ibrahim (قصر إبراهيم) is a historic fort in the north of Alqoat neighborhood, Hofuf, Al-Ahsa, Eastern Province, Saudi Arabia.
 It is also called the Dome Palace, AlQoat Palace or Ibrahim Castle and is the region's main architectural heritage site from the Ottoman period.
-It served as a Turkish military base.
+It served as an Ottoman military base.
 It was seized by King Abdul-Aziz Al Saud on April 13, 1913 (5th of First Jumada 1331 AH).

 The palace was constructed with a mosque that has a dome in 1555 (963 AH).
-During the next century, the palace was enlarged into a castle, prison and Turkish bath.
+During the next century, the palace was enlarged into a castle, prison and hammam.
 In 2019, the Saudi Commission for Tourism and National Heritage has announced that the procedures of renovation of all parts of the palace have finished.
 This restoration process included rebuilding the fallen parts, painting the buildings and preparing a main square for the tourism activities and festivals.

 History

 It was built in 1556 by Ali Ibn Ahmed Ibn Lawand Al-Burayki, the Ottoman governor of the time.
 The castle was renovated in 1801 by the Saudi governor Ibrahim Ibn ‘Ufaysan.
 Several historians believe that the castle was named after him.